 One of the more popular social media management platforms, HootSuite, has a free version that allows you to manage up to 3 different social media profiles, from the same or different social media platforms, at a time.
 With any profile you connect, you will be able to plan and schedule up to 30 social media posts in advance.
 Another fantastic feature that HootSuite has is its dashboard, which allows you to keep track of specific social media sites or certain elements of social media sites.
 For example, you can set up a section that shows you whenever someone on Twitter mentions your organization, a particular keyword, or a hashtag that you specify.
 You can also see your social media accounts’ homepages laid out next to each other, allowing you to save time switching between websites or apps.

 Another website with great free features is SocialOomph.
-Although the free version only allows you to connect with Twitter, you will be able to use all of the features on available for Twitter, such as scheduling an unlimited number of Tweets, checking direct messages, tracking keywords, etc. This platform may be a useful resource for any organization that frequently uses Twitter or wants to become more engaged on Twitter.
-You technically can connect other social media accounts to SocialOomph, although you will have to pay a monthly subscription fee to do so.
+Although the free version only allows you to connect with Twitter, you will be able to use all of the features available for Twitter, such as scheduling an unlimited number of Tweets, checking direct messages, tracking keywords, etc. This platform may be a useful resource for an organization that specifically wants to become more engaged on Twitter.
+You can connect other social media accounts to SocialOomph, although you will have to pay a monthly subscription fee to do so.

 If you are looking for a platform to help you find influencers to collaborate with or are looking for insights, BuzzSumo is a great addition to your digital toolbox.
 Plans start at $79 per month, but like Buffer, they offer discounts for nonprofit organizations.
 On BuzzSumo, there are a variety of tools that can help you test out which content will perform better and analyze your social media and the social media of your competitors, as well as get content alerts to help you stay on top of the game.